 Wind energy studies

-My company performed the Southern California Desert wind-energy study for the California Energy Commission which mapped the available wind energy over an area the size of Ohio.
+Berry’s company performed the Southern California Desert wind-energy study for the California Energy Commission which mapped the available wind energy over an area the size of Ohio.

-We developed easy to install 50-ft masts like this and installed them all over the southern California desert.
+His company designed and manufactured the first low-cost, electronic remote data instruments for wind energy.
+Berry’s company developed easy to install 50-ft masts like this and installed them all over the southern California desert.
 Wind speed and direction sensors are at the top.

 Windows World Open ‘People’s Choice Award’

-Computerworld and Microsoft selected my model as one of 24 finalists out of 1300 entries for the 1993 Windows World Open where it won the overall “People’s Choice Award.”
+Computerworld and Microsoft selected Berry’s model as one of 24 finalists out of 1300 entries for the 1993 Windows World Open where it won the overall “People’s Choice Award.”
 Microsoft nominated me for a Smithsonian Award.

 Climate Change and statistical inference